-With the various Slide Layouts in PowerPoint you can create good looking slides.
+Using the different Slide Layouts in PowerPoint, you can create good looking slides.
 For example, you can use the ready-made layouts available that contain pictures or charts or you could use a separate layout for the opening slide.
-These layouts can be edited (or duplicated/renamed) within Slide Master View to create even more Slide Layouts.
+These layouts can be edited or duplicated/renamed within Slide Master view to create even more Slide Layouts.
 While duplicating and editing Slide Layouts is a great way to make small changes, it's not the same as creating a Slide Layout from scratch.
 As an analogy, duplicating and editing a Slide Layout is more like using a coloring book to fill color between the lines of pre-drawn art.
-However, creating your Slide Layout from scratch is more like starting with a blank sheet of paper and drawing your art before you start coloring between the lines.
+However, but creating your Slide Layout from scratch is more like starting with a blank sheet of paper and drawing your art before you start coloring between the lines.
 You can decide which of these approaches works best for you.

 - Launch PowerPoint.
 You will see the Presentation Gallery.
 Here, select the Blank Presentation to open a blank presentation with a new slide.
 Access the View tab of the Ribbon and click the Slide Master button, as shown highlighted in red within Figure 1.